lizandrof273/calhacks-encourager/README.md

 # Calhacks Project - Encourage

-Encourage is an Android Application that has suppritive and motivational messages gor users who may need it.
+Encourage is an Android Application that has supportive and motivational messages gor users who may need it.

 ## User Stories